savonet/book/language.md

 Some other useful functions include

 - `null.defined`: test whether a value is null or not,
+- `null.get`: obtain the value of a nullable value supposed to be distinct from `null`,
 - `null.case`: execute a function or another, depending on whether a value is null or not.